-This guide will show you how to change the badges for level up visual effects.
+This guide will show you how to change the badges for level-up visual effects.
 Please refer to the Level-up information portal for an example of the tool and best practices.

 What to know:

-Is a decorative, often colorful item that represent a particular achievement or skill obtained.
+Is a decorative, often colorful item that represents a particular achievement or skill obtained.
 In games, badges are often displayed on profile pages and are often associated with levels in that they are earned upon content completion.
 However, badges are more collectible and can be displayed.
 There are many different types of badges e.g. badges based on the level of achievement (e.g. bronze/gold/silver), specific skill (e.g. Reading Champion) or character (e.g. Mad Scientist) see examples below:

 Table of Contents

 Navigate to the Level Up block and click the "setting" button:

 On the setting page, please click the "Visual" tab on the top: